Do Maine Coon Cats Make Good House Pets?

 Take Ruby, for example.
 She’s my smartest cat, incredibly affectionate, and always wants to be involved in whatever I’m doing.
 Whether I’m in the garden, the kitchen, or even the bathroom, Ruby is following close behind, curious and present.
 She’s affectionate and mischievous, the full package.

 Stings and Niki, on the other hand, are the “lazy crew.”
 Stings loves to lounge on my lap and head-bob me for attention, but being held or cuddled?
 Not really his thing.
 Niki is similar, relaxed, and very low-maintenance, but you have to coax her with treats to do anything remotely active.
+A lot of these differences simply come down to early upbringing, and socializing your Maine Coon kitten properly can make them far more confident with handling and new experiences.

 My friend Christina’s cat, Luna, is another great example.
 Luna’s affectionate when she wants to be, but she’s also happy to chill on her own.
 That blend of love and independence is what makes Maine Coons such a joy to have around they fit into your life without overwhelming it.